How Do I Prepare for a Transition Visit?

 - Medical History form - fill out parts you know and can answer

-A typical visit can take up to 2 hours or more
+A typical visit can take up to two hours or more

 Your visit will be with a team, including time with a nurse, a social worker and a doctor.
 You will be asked a lot of questions so that we can make you a correct written care summary.
 This includes the forms you bring to the appointment, your doctor’s medical records and your school’s educational records.
 If you have them, please bring school records from an IEP and case conference and medical forms.
 Don’t worry if you don’t have copies, because we will help you get them.
 Here is a form you can use to get school or doctor’s record.

 Questions may be addressed regarding the following goals: